AlbertaSat/ex2_obc_software/README.md

 ```
 docker build --tag satellite_sim:latest .
 ```
 To build the Docker image.
-This will take a few minutes: grab a coffee and wait a few minutes.
-This will need to be redone after every change to the code, but subsequset builds are MUCH faster.
+This will take a few minutes (up to ~20 minutes): grab a coffee and chill ☕️. *This will need to be redone after every change to the code*, but subsequset builds are MUCH faster.

 Now run: